gitlabhq/gitlabhq/doc/development/documentation/improvement-workflow.md

 The process can involve the following parties/phases, and is replicated in the `Documentation` MR template for GitLab CE and EE, to help with following the process.

-**1. Primary Reviewer**

-* Review by a [code reviewer](https://about.gitlab.com/handbook/engineering/projects/) or other appropriate colleague to confirm accuracy, clarity, and completeness.
+**1. Primary Reviewer** - Review by a [code reviewer](https://about.gitlab.com/handbook/engineering/projects/) or other appropriate colleague to confirm accuracy, clarity, and completeness.
 This can be skipped for minor fixes without substantive content changes.

-**2. Technical Writer**

-* Optional: Technical writer review.
-If not requested for this MR, must be scheduled post-merge.
+**2. Technical Writer** - Optional - If not requested for this MR, must be scheduled post-merge.
 To request a pre-merge review, assign the writer listed for the applicable [DevOps stage](https://about.gitlab.com/handbook/product/categories/#devops-stages).

 **3. Maintainer**